Casey Childs

-A graduate of Carnegie Mellon University with a BFA in acting and an MFA in directing, Childs has acted and/or directed for the Metro Stage Company in Pittsburgh, Philadelphia Festival of New Plays, Oregon Shakespeare Festival, Edinburgh Festival and New Dramatists.

-At Primary Stages, he launched the Marvin and Anne Einhorn School of Performing Arts (ESPA), a training institution for playwrights, actors, and directors.
-Primary Stages also teamed with Fordham University to create the Fordham/Primary Stages MFA in Playwriting Program.
-Childs has taught and/or guest lectured on television and theater at Yale, Ithaca College, Duke, Carnegie Mellon, Stone Street Studios (New York University), the University of California in San Diego and the University of Georgia in Athens, Pratt Institute, and the American University in Cairo, Skidmore and the University of South Florida in Tampa.
-He made three trips to Russia as a guest of the Federation of Russian Theatre Workers and directed Will Dunn's Hotel Desperado in 1997 as part of an exchange between the O'Neill Theater Conference and the Shelakova Playwrights Festival.

 Childs has been on theater panels for the Pennsylvania State Arts Council and the Affiliated Artists.
 He was a panelist and site evaluator for the Pew Charitable Trusts Philadelphia Theater Initiative.
 He was a governor for two years for the National Academy of Television Arts and Sciences New York Chapter, where he headed the Critical Viewing Committee.
 He has served on the East Coast Directors' Council of the Directors Guild of America and was a Vice President of the DGA's National Board for four years.
 He was the Vice President of the original board for LMDA, the Literary Managers and Dramaturges of America.
 He is a member of Actors' Equity, Stage Directors and Choreographers Society, and the Directors Guild of America.

 In 2020, the Actors Fund documented his life's work as part of their Performing Arts Legacy Project.